bodizypha/jrproject/README.md

 EXPECTATIONS :

 Put in a good effort to complete the requirements above.
-Even if you do not finish the full project, please turn in everything you have, and all files so we can look over all of the files.
+Even if you do not finish the full project, please turn in everything you have, and all files so we can look over all of the files.# jrproject3